-All teaching blocks have accessible WC's at all floor levels and lifts are available in all multi storey teaching blocks.
-Specialist changing facilities are available within the College's Foundation Learning provision.
+All teaching blocks have accessible toilets at all floor levels and lifts are available in all multi storey teaching blocks.
+Specialist changing facilities are available within the College's Foundation Learning provision at the Preston Centre.

 The College has Personal Emergency Evacuation Plans (PEEP's) for students with mobility and sensory impairments which could affect their ability to evacuate a building in an emergency.